colorlessenergy/portfolio/_projects/mario-game.md

 the arrows keys to move and jump. -->

 I remember playing Mario when I was younger.
 Doing this project taught me a lot about how powerful plain JavaScript can be when you understand what is happening.
 I usually used atom when I code but I decided to use vs code for the first time on this project.
-I chose to replicate the Mario because I wanted to improve some stuff in the game.
+I chose to replicate the Mario to improve some stuff in the game.

 ## built with